hungaikev/faq/src/main/scala/com/lightbend/faq/streams/articles/README.md

 For `grouped` - See more in the [Java](http://doc.akka.io/docs/akka/current/java/stream/stages-overview.html#grouped ) or [Scala documentation](http://doc.akka.io/docs/akka/current/scala/stream/stages-overview.html#grouped ).

-For `groupedWithin` - See more in the [Java documentation](http://doc.akka.io/docs/akka/current/java/stream/stages-overview.html#grouped ) or the [Scala documentation](http://doc.akka.io/docs/akka/current/scala/stream/stages-overview.html#groupedwithin).
+For `groupedWithin` - See more in the [Java](http://doc.akka.io/docs/akka/current/java/stream/stages-overview.html#grouped ) or the [Scala documentation](http://doc.akka.io/docs/akka/current/scala/stream/stages-overview.html#groupedwithin).

-### 2. How to do Rate Limiting in Akka Streams.
+###  How to do Rate Limiting in Akka Streams.

 In certain scenarios it is important to limit the number of concurrent requests to other services, to avoid overwhelming these services and degrade performance.
 Sometimes you need to maintain service level agreements, particularly when streams are unbounded and the message rates are dynamic.